Email Marketing: The Inbox Goldmine You’re Probably Ignoring

 If not, stick to a more strategic schedule.
 Weekly or bi-weekly emails give your audience breathing room while keeping your brand top of mind.

 Worthy of note, here: In addition to The Skimm, If there’s one daily email I actually look forward to, it’s Seth Godin’s.
 Why?
 Because he’s not selling anything.
 Instead, his emails deliver short, sweet, and often profound insights that challenge the way you think.
 His consistency isn’t about pushing a product—it’s about building trust and offering value.
-That’s the gold standard for daily email content: something your audience will want to open every single day.
+That’s the gold standard for daily email content: something your audience will want to open daily.

-When you’re planning your email marketing strategy, ask yourself: What kind of value can I deliver that’s worth opening daily?
+When planning your email marketing strategy, ask yourself: What kind of value can I deliver that’s worth opening daily?
 If you’re not Seth Godin, that might mean focusing on quality over quantity.

 The Critical Role of the CTA